The Right Preschool

 2. Consider a preschool based on whom the preschool has hired to teach your child – the quality of their teachers.
+Always.
 Are those teachers qualified?
 Don’t be easily convinced by “Our Teachers Have No Such Qualifications But They Are Very Passionate” argument.
 If these unqualified teachers are as passionate as they say, they should have endured the years of studying to obtain a teaching degree or two.

 If the primary, secondary, and tertiary level of education are taught by qualified teachers with relevant teaching degrees, why can’t Early Childhood Education be treated the same way?
 You’re about to enrol a child who can’t even properly express their feelings with words, it’s therefore crucial that these teachers must be as qualified as they can be.

 3. Does the preschool have a license?
 No?
 Do your child a favour, skip that preschool.
 Never consider a preschool that is not licensed.
 Period.
 Also, do not be easily impressed by how well-written and colourful their education philosophy is on their website nor what method of education is currently trending online until you have visited the preschool, talked to the principal and the teaching staff and observed the classrooms yourself.